Escalating Mideast violence bears hallmarks of 2014 Gaza war | Law-Order

 Just after daybreak Wednesday, Israel unleashed dozens of airstrikes in the course of a few minutes, targeting police and security installations, witnesses said.
 A wall of dark gray smoke rose over Gaza City.
 The Hamas-run Interior Ministry said airstrikes destroyed the central police headquarters in Gaza City, a compound with several buildings.

 The death toll in Gaza rose to 43 Palestinians, including 13 children and three women, according to the Health Ministry.
-Nearly 300 people have been wounded.
-Five Israelis, including three women and a child, were killed by rocket fire Tuesday and early Wednesday, and dozens of people were wounded.
+Nearly 300 people have been wounded, including 86 children and 39 women.
+Six Israelis, including three women and a child, were killed by rocket fire Tuesday and early Wednesday, and dozens of people were wounded.

+An Associated Press journalist at a hospital in Gaza City saw five dead and seven wounded, including women, from an Israeli airstrike that hit a car in the city.

 The Israeli military said militants have fired more 1,050 rockets since the conflict began, with 200 of them falling short and landing inside Gaza.
 The military said it also shot down a drone that entered Israel from Gaza.
 Lt.
 Col. Jonathan Conricus, a military spokesman, said two infantry brigades were sent to the area, indicating preparations for a possible ground invasion.